dart-lang/site-www/src/_guides/language/analysis-options.md

   This flag defaults to `true`.

-`no-implicit-dynamic: <bool>`
+`implicit-dynamic: <bool>`
 : A value of `false` ensures that the type inference engine never chooses the `dynamic` type when it can't determine a static type.
   This flag defaults to `true`.

-To enable both flags:
+To enable both flags in the analysis options file:

 {% prettify yaml %}
 analyzer:
   strong-mode:
-    - no-implicit-downcasts: false
+    - implicit-downcasts: false
-    - no-implicit-dynamic: false
+    - implicit-dynamic: false
+{% endprettify %}

+Or pass `no-implicit-casts` or `no-implicit-dynamic` to the analyzer.
+For example:

+{% prettify none %}
+dartanalyzer --strong --no-implicit-dynamic --no-implicit-casts foo.dart
 {% endprettify %}

 ## Enabling linter rules